 Command economies are very different.
 In a command economy, economic effort is devoted to goals passed down from a ruler or ruling class.
-Ancient Egypt was a good example: a large part of economic life was devoted to building pyramids, like those shown in Figure 1.7, for the pharaohs.
+Ancient Egypt was a good example: a large part of economic life was devoted to building pyramids, like those in Figure 1.7, for the pharaohs.
 Medieval manor life is another example: the lord provided the land for growing crops and protection in the event of war.
 In return, vassals provided labor and soldiers to do the lord's bidding.
 In the last century, communism emphasized command economies.

-In a command economy, the government decides what goods and services will be produced and what prices will be charged for them.
-The government decides what methods of production will be used and how much workers will be paid.
-Many necessities like healthcare and education are provided for free.
+In a command economy, the government decides what goods and services will be produced and what prices it will charge for them.
+The government decides what methods of production to use and sets wages for workers.
+The government provides many necessities like healthcare and education for free.
 Currently, Cuba and North Korea have command economies.